SM 18x300 [2xM5] / N42 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical equipment or very advanced devices.
+- Wide application in advanced technologically fields – are utilized in HDD drives, electric motors, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets: